Avstar Aircraft of Washington, Inc.

 After the metal work was completed, the D'Shannon Tip Tanks were fit.

 Wings were once again cleaned.
-We decided to paint the bottom surface and gear wells prior to installation; these were done, then retract parts, fuel and brake lines, and new wiring was installed.
+We decided to paint the bottom surface and gear wells prior to installation; these were done when the fuselage was painted.
+Then retract parts, fuel and brake lines, and new wiring was installed.

 The fuselage had very little electrical wire installed when it was obtained.
 What remained was of unknown quality, so it was stripped out and completely rewired.
 The instrument panel installation instructions call for reusing 50 year old switches; we thought better of that and installed all new switches and circuit breakers.